farcasterxyz/docs/docs/developers/guides/accounts/change-custody.md

 :::

 ::: warning
-Transferring an fid does not reset its recovery address.
-To transfer an fid and update its recovery address, call [`transferAndChangeRecovery`](/reference/contracts/reference/id-registry#transferandchangerecovery).
+Transferring a fid does not reset its recovery address.
+To transfer a fid and update its recovery address, call [`transferAndChangeRecovery`](/reference/contracts/reference/id-registry#transferandchangerecovery).
 :::